hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 It might take a while to load the dashboard for the first time.
 Once the dashboard is up, open a web browser and navigate to <https://localhost:8501> to view it.

 !!! note "Cloud Servers"
     If you are using a cloud server or VPS just replace `localhost` with the IP of your server.
-You may need to edit the firewall rules to allow connections to the necessary ports.
+You may need to edit the firewall rules to allow inbound connections to the necessary ports.

 ## Add Credentials